dietmap/yaak/README.md

 ### Security

-All endpoints require to pass an API key defined in
+Client is required to pass an API key defined in

 ```yaml
 yaakapp:
   api-key: <APP_SECRET_API_KEY>
 ```

-in the *Authorization* HTTP header.
+in the *Authorization* HTTP header in order to call any endpoint.

 ### API Endpoints